meilisearch/documentation/create/how_to/qovery.md

-# Deploy a MeiliSearch Instance on Qovery
+# Deploy a meilisearch instance on qovery

 _The following is a guest post by Romaric Philogène, CEO and Co-Founder of Qovery._